(1 item) |

 is effectively a no-op.

-handling completes without the Handled
+If the PreviewExecute handling completes without the Handled flag getting set, the Paste command

-event.
+will then go on to raise the Execute event.
 This is a bubbling event, so it starts at the target, which in this case is our

-.
-It has registered a class-level handler for the Paste
+RichTextBox.
+It has registered a class-level handler for the Paste event, which will now proceed to run.
+This

 will execute the actual paste functionality.
-It will also set the Handled
+It will also set the Handled event to indicate that the operation has now been handled.

 This prevents the event from bubbling up any further.
 And we're done.